samrocketman/docker-compose-ha-consul-vault-ui/README.md

   server is provided which grants HA to the DNS available to all containers.
-  This allows consul-template to update DNS with zero DNS downtime. consul-template will create a lock to ensure it is not possible for both primary and secondary DNS servers to be down during a DNS configuration updates as part of service discovery.
+  This allows consul-template to update DNS with zero DNS downtime. consul-template will create a lock to ensure it is not possible for both primary and secondary DNS servers to be down during DNS configuration updates as part of service discovery.
-- consul-template updates dnsmasq configuration and restarts dnsmasq.
+- consul-template updates dnsmasq configuration and restarts dnsmasq when the configuration has changed (e.g. consul cluster size is increased on the fly).
   This makes consul DNS lookups HA.
 - Vault and Vault UI is registered via service discovery which is exposed via Consul DNS.
 - Vault UI makes use of Consul DNS to log into Vault.
 This means Vault UI does